isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sand Ginger.md

 <section>
   <h4>Environmental needs:</h4>
   <img src="">
     	<p> Sand Ginger thrives in more than 2-4 hours of direct sun or 4-6 hours of indirect sun.
-Plants do best in moist, well-drained soil at least 15cm deep, making them suitable for container gardening and corridor gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">sandy soil</a> at least 15cm deep, making them suitable for container gardening and corridor gardening.
+These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of grit to let the roots breathe.</p>
 <br>
 </section>